A Fire Advisory remains in place for the High Level Forest Area. Use caution in the forested areas and report wildfires by calling 310-FIRE (3473).

-To get a fire permit please call 780-926-5407 and leave a detailed message including your home address, burn location and what you plan to burn.
-A patrolman will contact you to arrange a site visit.
+To get a fire permit please call 780-926-5407 and leave a detailed message with your home location, burn location and what you plan to burn.
+A patrolman will collect your info and call you to set up a visit.

 Visit albertafirebans.ca for more information or download the new Alberta Fire Bans mobile app.

 There are currently 19 wildfires in the Forest Protection Area: 2 are Out of Control, 4 are Being Held, 9 are Under Control and 4 have been Turned Over to the responsible parties.